National Capitol DX Association's

 Bureau, if you work a certain amount of DX there WILL be cards coming

 in to the Bureau for you.
-We are QSL lovers or we wouldn't be doing
+We are QSL lovers or we wouldn't

-you.
-And THANKS to the vast majority of you who are already doing
+your cards to you.
+And THANKS to the vast majority of you

-precisely that.
+who are already doing precisely that.

 For three-area-call sign SUFFIXES beginning with the letter "K"